 6.1 Resource Implications - The most significant immediate risks relate to project cost control and delivery.
-For the projects within Broadland, these risks are being minimised through project management and/or effective partnership working practices.
-The time/costs associated with these practices will be met within existing officer resources.
+For the projects within South Norfolk, these risks are being minimised through the project management processes of the partner organisations who will be responsible for the delivery of these schemes.

 There may also be ongoing management and maintenance costs following delivery of the schemes.
-For the Yellow Pedalway extension and Horsford crossing, the scheme would be within the highway would be adopted by Norfolk County Council as Highway Authority and maintained under their capital programme.
+For the Wherryman's Way, Hethersett Academy and Long Stratton Bypass, these schemes would be maintained under their capital programme of the relevant partner organisation.